zzzprojects/EntityFramework-Classic/docs/pages/features/soft-delete.md

 There can be only one trigger by entity type.
 If a second trigger try to be added an exception will be raised.

-The SoftDeleteFeature is not supported by the bulkSynchronize operation.
+The SoftDeleteFeature is not supported by the `BulkSynchronize` operation.